meshnetinc/gmantic/README.md

 ------------
 For now, see the example in src/test/scala/com/meshnet/gmantic/GmanticTest.java.

 Ontology exposes a builder pattern for starting up gmantic.

+You'll want to extend the Relation or BaseNode classes with your Java objects.

 TODO
 -----------